Adelaide Roller Derby: WFTDA competition

 In 2017, Adelaide was ranked at 23rd overall in the WFTDA, but was ineligible for Division 1 Playoffs for not meeting sanctioned game minimum requirements.

-In 2019, Adelaide formally qualified for the WFTDA post-season for the first time, as the tenth seed for the North American West Continental Cup held in Orem, Utah in the United States.
+In 2019, Adelaide formally qualified for the WFTDA postseason for the first time, as the tenth seed for the North American West Continental Cup held in Orem, Utah in the United States.
 The Continental Cups model groups teams regionally by geography, and without sufficient numbers to hold a standalone tournament in the Asia Pacific region, Adelaide was sent to Utah.
 There they upset seventh-seeded Jet City Roller Derby in the opening round, before losing to Sun State Roller Derby in the quarterfinals, and ended the weekend with a consolation bracket win against Rocky Mountain Rollergirls.

+Adelaide hosted the 2024 Oceania WFTDA Regional Championships at The Great Southern Slam tournament in Wayville, South Australia from June 8-10, 2024.
+The first and second place teams would be going to the global WFTDA Championships.
+Adelaide entered as the third seed and won their first game against Pirate City Rollers who entered as the sixth seed and had already won against Canberra Roller Derby League's Vice City Rollers.
+Adelaide's second game went similarly, winning against the second-seeded Brisbane Punk Blockers, upsetting Brisbane for the second-place spot with Adelaide securing a bid to the Championships.